-RH A101 Refrigeration and Air Conditioning Fundamentals 4 Credits
+RH A101 Refrigeration and Air Conditioning I 4 Credits

-Explores compressors, condensers, evaporators, metering devices and related components.
-Offers instruction in the proper use of tools and testing devices applicable to the refrigeration and air-conditioning trades and experimentation with refrigeration system training devices.
-Provides instruction and experience on piping layout and assembly.
-Provides students with practice at swaging, flaring, bending, soldering and brazing.
-Includes instruction on the design, construction, troubleshooting, service and repair of household refrigerators and freezers.
+Introduces the concepts behind mechanical cooling, including states of matter, heat transfer, and the gas laws.
+Explores basic refrigeration components, such as compressors, condensers, evaporators, and metering devices.
+Offers instruction in the proper use of tools and testing devices applicable to the refrigeration and air-conditioning trades.
+Includes instruction on the design, construction, troubleshooting, and repair of household refrigerators and freezers.

 RH A103 Technical Mathematics for Industrial Trades 3 Credits